jaehwan0518/myLegendRpgGame/README.md

 ---

+### 📝 Requirement Changes & Justification
+**Addition of the Campfire System**: In the original proposal, there was no specific HP recovery mechanic documented between stages.
+However, during the implementation phase, I realized that clearing all multiple stages consecutively without any healing made the game disproportionately difficult.
+To fix this and balance the overall gameplay experience, I introduced the **Campfire System**, which recovers 50% of the party's Max HP and revives fallen allies upon clearing a stage.

+---

 ### 🚀 How to start?
 This game is a console-based RPG built to run on the **.NET 10 environment**.
 You can run the game by downloading the project files using `git clone` and executing the `dotnet run` command in your terminal.